-- Use people’s habits, sayings and peculiar behaviours as a source of inspiration for your designs.
+- Use people’s habits, sayings and peculiar behaviors as a source of inspiration for your designs.

 - Have a go at creating relevant, unique mashups.

 - Choose the right types of POD products to cater to fans’ demand.

 - Don’t infringe on trademarks and copyrights to keep yourself out of trouble.